Battle of Vimy Ridge Battle of Vimy Ridge

 6. Artillery

-In anticipation of the major attack, new canadian and british artillery tactics were deployed at the battle of Vimy Ridge, including an almost infinite supply of shells and a novel shell fuse that allowed the bombs to detonate on impact rather than become buried useless in the earth.
+In anticipation of the major attack, new Canadian and British artillery tactics were deployed at the battle of Vimy Ridge, including an almost infinite supply of shells and a novel shell fuse that allowed the bombs to detonate on impact rather than become buried useless in the earth.

 The first wave of attacking forces marched across the battlefield close behind a “creeping barrage” of Allied shellfire.